microsoft/autogen/README.md

 # Build a Virtual AI Dev Team using Semantic Kernel Skills

+# Goal

+From a natural language specification, set out to integrate a team of AI copilot skills into your team’s dev process, either for discrete tasks on an existing repo (unit tests, pipeline expansions, PRs for specific intents), developing a new feature, or even building an application from scratch.
+Starting from an existing repo and a broad statement of intent, work with multiple AI copilot dev skills, each of which has a different emphasis - from architecture, to task breakdown, to plans for individual tasks, to code output, code review, efficiency, documentation, build, writing tests, setting up pipelines, deployment, integration tests, and then validation.
+The system will present a view that facilitates chain-of-thought coordination across multiple trees of reasoning with the dev team skills.

 ## Status

 * You can iterate on building a workflow for your semantic kernel ai dev skills using Elsa Workflows designer and run these workflows to see the results.
 The workflows do not yet support adding memory context.